 - Return to complete your degree at Dalhousie University.

-There will be two application intakes each year for the award, with deadlines on October 31 and June 30 at 4:00 pm AST.
-Applications and accompanying documents must be submitted via the FGS Online Scholarship Portal by the applicable deadline.
+Applications and accompanying documents must be submitted via the FGS Online Scholarship Portal by September 8 at 4 p.m.
+AST.
 Applications must include:

 1. Budget proposal

 This award will cover costs associated with travel, living and other expenses (such as accommodation, meals, tuition, travel or study visas, insurance and necessary additional expenditures) during the research period abroad.
 Total estimated costs may exceed $6,000; however, the amount requested from this award cannot exceed $6,000.